maxiboom1/Electron-keystroker/esp32 cpp/README.md

 - Updated `HttpClient.h` to retrieve the HTTP URL from EEPROM instead of using a hardcoded value.
 - Modified `sendHttpPost()` to accept the JSON message as a parameter.
 - The only issue that the http url cannot pars port from url in current version.
 We will fix it in 0.06

+#### V 0.06:
+- Fixed HTTP URL handling to correctly support custom ports (e.g., `10.168.0.10:5000/api`).
+- Increased JSON parsing buffer size from `512` to `2048` to prevent `NoMemory` errors.
+- Verified that URLs with and without ports are stored and parsed correctly.
+- Added error print in Json parser.